 Don’t look for perfection in the process.
 Let the idea evolve through this process.

-Another great perspective that will help you in finding your uniqueness is to start with the audience in mind.
-I know you don’t have an audience yet, but you probably know who would be interested in your topic.
+Another great perspective that will help you find your uniqueness is starting with your ideal podcast listener in mind.
+I know you don’t have an audience yet, but you probably know who would be interested in your podcast topic.

 Imagine you had a chance to speak to a bunch of those people.
 Where would you find them?
 What would they be doing?

 Are they students?
 Maybe retired people?
-Or, maybe musicians?
+Or perhaps musicians?
 Who are they?

-Imagine one person who fits the description above and give the person a name, so you can refer to them easily.
+Imagine one person who fits the description above and give the person a name so that you can refer to them easily.
 Let’s say we call him John.